DipityBV/frontender.docs/documentation/container.md

 ### Frontender ID
 Frontender ID is a required field.
 The page/container will not work properly if it is omitted.
-It's perfectly fine to add `"frontender": null`, the Frontender application will change it to a valid ID after the page has been saved.
+It's perfectly fine to add `"frontender": null`, the Frontender application will automatically change it to a valid ID after the page has been saved.

 ### Multilingual
 ##### Project locale
-The language(s) of the website itself.
+The locale(s) of the website itself.
 Can be configured to contain multiple languages.

 ```JSON
 {